danilarsen16/TakeAHike/README.md

-# FriendFinder
+# Take a Hike

-My Friend Finder app was created using Node and Express servers.
+My Buddy finder app was created using Node and Express servers.
 The user enters the page that leads to a survey.
-When the user submits the survey, they are matched with a "friend" that has the closest match to their personality.
+When the user submits the survey, they are matched with a "buddy" that has the closest match to their personality.

 ## Getting Started
 https://frozen-stream-16080.herokuapp.com/